Morgyn/StreamingRust/README.md

   Some parts of the game will leak information no matter what, but you can take some steps to avoid this by hiding the game briefly while doing this task.
 This can either be achieved with a scene or a source similar to [hiding your map](#Hide-your-map)

-  You will want to set this up with a hot key that just switches to this scene/shows the source.
+  You will want to set this up with a hotkey that just switches to this scene/shows the source.
 Use this key before doing any of the activities that share information.
 Do not make it either a toggle or hold.
-Have a separate awkward hot key (Probably best with some meta keys such as Ctrl and Alt) to change it back/hide or change it manually.
+Have a separate awkward hotkey (Probably best with some meta keys such as Ctrl and Alt) to change it back/hide or change it manually.
 This is to stop accidentally showing the game undoing your hard work.

 *  If you have rebound the console without clear to another key, make this trigger the game hide as well.
 *  The report system shows Steam Profile names and Steam IDs.
 So I suggest making F7 trigger this scene/source as well.